Ralph Lord of the Flies quotes with page numbers help you find what you need in context.

 The quote “Sucks to your ass-mar!” is found in Chapter 1, Page 13 of William Golding’s novel Lord of the Flies.
 It is an insult said by Ralph, the protagonist, to Piggy, who has asthma, illustrating the lack of respect and empathy in the chaotic, primitive society the boys have created on the island.

-The quote encapsulates the boys’ disregard for social norms and the adoption of a lawless, hostile environment.
+The quote encapsulates the boys’ disregard for social norms and adopting a lawless, hostile environment.

 20 Piggy Quotes From Lord of the Flies